 “We have developed the first quantum sensor that can detect the frequencies of different atoms with sufficient precision and thus resolve a molecule almost into its individual atoms,” says Jörg Wrachtrup.
 It is thus now possible to scan a large biomolecule, as it were.
 The sensor, which acts as a minute NMR antenna, is a diamond with a nitrogen atom embedded into its carbon lattice close to the surface of the crystal.
-The physicists call the site of the nitrogen atom the NV centre: N for nitrogen and V for vacancy, which refers to a missing electron in the diamond lattice directly adjacent to the nitrogen atom.
-Such an NV center detects the nuclear spin of atoms located close to this NV centre.
+The physicists call the site of the nitrogen atom the NV center: N for nitrogen and V for vacancy, which refers to a missing electron in the diamond lattice directly adjacent to the nitrogen atom.
+Such an NV center detects the nuclear spin of atoms located close to this NV center.

 Simple yet very precise

-The spin frequency of the magnetic moment of an atom which has just been measured is transferred to the magnetic moment in the NV center, which can be seen with a special optical microscope as a change in color.
+The spin frequency of the magnetic moment of an atom that has just been measured is transferred to the magnetic moment in the NV center, which can be seen with a special optical microscope as a change in color.

 The quantum sensor achieves such high sensitivity, as it can store frequency signals of an atom.
 One single measurement of the frequency of an atom would be too weak for the quantum sensor and possibly too noisy.
-The memory allows the sensor to store many frequency signals over a longer period of time, however, and thus tune itself very precisely to the oscillation frequency of an atom – in the same way as a high-quality short-wave receiver can clearly resolve radio channels which are very close to each other.
+The memory allows the sensor to store many frequency signals over a longer period of time, however, and thus tune itself very precisely to the oscillation frequency of an atom – in the same way as a high-quality short-wave receiver can clearly resolve radio channels that are very close to each other.